Craftybase alternative

 When Craftybase is still the right choice

 An honest comparison cuts both ways.
 Stay on Craftybase if your primary job is historical manufacturing accounting — deep COGS reports, tax-time manufacturing summaries, years of costing history you rely on at filing time.
 Craftybase has a decade of depth there.
-Choose MakerPantry if your primary job is day-to-day stock you can trust: live counts, oversell protection during launches and flash sales, and lot traceability without the tier tax.
+Choose MakerPantry if your primary job is day-to-day stock you can trust: live counts, drift detection during launches and flash sales, and ingredient-lot tracking without the tier tax.
 Some makers run both during tax season; most find that once stock is trustworthy, the spreadsheet anxiety that sent them shopping disappears.

 Switching from Craftybase: what it takes